slecrom/ENS_HTS_2025/docs/RNAseq/RNAseq.md

 ### Download the necessary files on your computer

-To download files from the cluster to your current directory (on your own computer), **open a new shell and run**
+To download files from the cluster to your current directory (on your own computer), **open a new shell and run**.
+Alternatively you can use the file browsing system of Open On Demand web portal.

 ```
 # First bam and bai alignement files
 scp  '<your login>@core.cluster.france-bioinformatique.fr:~/RNAseq/2-Mapping/*.bam*' .

 # Next the reference genome sequence and gene annotation files
-scp  '<your login>@core.cluster.france-bioinformatique.fr:/shared/projects/2319_ens_hts/data/rnaseq/C_parapsilosis_CGD.fasta' .
+scp  '<your login>@core.cluster.france-bioinformatique.fr:/shared/projects/2420_ens_hts/data/rnaseq/C_parapsilosis_CGD.fasta' .
-scp  '<your login>@core.cluster.france-bioinformatique.fr:/shared/projects/2319_ens_hts/data/rnaseq/C_parapsilosis_ORFs.gff' .
+scp  '<your login>@core.cluster.france-bioinformatique.fr:/shared/projects/2420_ens_hts/data/rnaseq/C_parapsilosis_ORFs.gff' .
 ```

 ### Visualize mapping results with IGV